 Watch a short overview: Windows-based containers: Modern app development with enterprise-grade control.

 They are an isolated, resource controlled, and portable operating environment.

-Basically, a container is an isolated place where an application can run without affecting the rest of the system and without the system affecting the application.
-Containers are the next evolution in virtualization.
+Basically, a container is an isolated place where an application can run without touching the resources (memory, disk, network, etc) of other containers or the host.

 Windows Container Types

 Windows Containers include two different container types, or runtimes.

 Windows Server Containers – provide application isolation through process and namespace isolation technology.
 A Windows Server container shares a kernel with the container host and all containers running on the host.

 Hyper-V Containers – expand on the isolation provided by Windows Server Containers by running each container in a highly optimized virtual machine.
 In this configuration the kernel of the container host is not shared with the Hyper-V Containers.

 When you begin working with containers you will notice many similarities between a container and a virtual machine.
 A container runs an operating system, has a file system and can be accessed over a network just as if it was a physical or virtual computer system.
 That said, the technology and concepts behind containers are very different from that of virtual machines.